Jeff Jarrett: NWA World Heavyweight Champion (2002–2006)

-In early 2005, Jarrett formed a dominant stable known as Planet Jarrett with Monty Brown, Kip James, and, later, Rhino.
-Jarrett also used the phrase "Planet Jarrett" to refer to TNA as a whole, reflecting his real-life stake in the company and his prominent role within the promotion.
-On April 3, 2005, Jarrett defended the championship outside NWA territory, wrestling Ray González in the International Wrestling Association.
-González won with a clean pin and briefly held the belt, being stripped on the same card.
-The championship was returned to Jarrett and the change was not recorded as official by TNA or the NWA.
-Despite his efforts to hold on to the title, however, he lost it to long-time rival A.J.
+In early 2005, Jarrett formed the heel stable Planet Jarrett, which included Monty Brown, Kip James, and later Rhino.
+The group served as a central faction in TNA storylines, with Jarrett referring to the promotion itself as “Planet Jarrett” to emphasize his influence.
+On April 3, 2005, Jarrett defended the championship in the International Wrestling Association (IWA) in Puerto Rico against Ray González.
+Although González won the match, the title change was not recognized by TNA or the NWA, and Jarrett continued to be acknowledged as champion.
+He dropped the title to A.J.
 Styles at Hard Justice on May 15, 2005.